bayeslabs/maslibpy/README.md

 - user.py: Implements the UserMessage class for user-initiated communication.
 - assistant.py: Implements the AIMessage class for assistant responses.

-### Crew:
+### Pattern:
-- crew.py: Implements the Crew class, which manages a group of agents and orchestrates their collaborative tasks using an LLM backend.
+- sequential.py: Implements the Crew class, which manages a group of agents and orchestrates their collaborative tasks using an LLM backend in a sequantial manner.

 ### LLM:
 - llm.py: Manages LLM integration, including provider validation, model invocation, and environment variable checks for API keys.